UPDATED BY FRANZISKA SPRITZLER, RD, CDE

 #5 Check for Nutrient Deficiencies

 When your body is low in certain nutrients, it can result in cravings.
 A common example of this is how women tend to crave chocolate (rich in magnesium) during their period.
-Low levels of magnesium can increase symptoms of PMS and therefore, cravings for magnesium-rich food would make sense, as a woman’s body tries to rebalance itself.
+Low levels of magnesium can increase symptoms of PMS, and therefore cravings for magnesium-rich food would make sense, as a woman’s body tries to rebalance itself.

 If you think your cravings may stem from nutrient deficiencies, talk to your healthcare provider about testing for deficiencies.